Getting a Card

 In order to obtain a library card you need to have a valid form of identification that shows your current name and address.
-We prefer a driver's license, but there are many other acceptable forms of identification.
-We require parental identification and permission in order to issue a card to children between the ages of 4 and 17.
+We prefer a driver’s license, but there are many other acceptable forms of identification.
+We require parental identification and permission in order to issue a card to children between birth and 17-years-old.
 Call (585) 247-6446 for more details.

 Once you have a card you can use it to check out books, music, movies, and many other fun things from any Monroe County Library System library.
 Your card will allow you to access the internet on the library computers.
 You can also use your card to check out eBooks and digital audio books, and stream movies from the Monroe County Library System website.